-Clinical Professor Christopher Northrop joined the faculty in 2006 as a visiting clinical professor at the Cumberland Legal Aid Clinic, where he launched the Juvenile Justice Clinic.
-This clinical program allows students to combine direct representation of juveniles with ongoing, system-wide policy work.
-His students frequently partner with national advocacy organizations, state agencies and child focused non-profits to advance their juvenile justice policy objectives.
-In 2008 Professor Northrop presented on the development of this innovative model at the New England Clinicians Workshop at Harvard Law School and at the Association of American Law Schools Annual Conference on Clinical Education in Tucson, Arizona.
-He is the 2009 recipient of the USM Faculty Senate award for excellence in teaching.
+Students enrolled in the Juvenile Justice Clinic are specially licensed by the state and federal courts to provide direct representation to juveniles, under the supervision of Professor Northrop.
+Students also are involved in ongoing policy work.
+They have the opportunity to research and contribute to the state, regional and national dialogues around juvenile justice.
+Professor Northrop’s students frequently partner with national advocacy organizations, state agencies and child focused non-profits to advance their juvenile justice policy objectives.
+In 2008, Professor Northrop presented on the development of this innovative model at the New England Clinicians Workshop at Harvard Law School and at the Association of American Law Schools Annual Conference on Clinical Education in Tucson, Arizona.

-Prior to joining the Law School faculty, Professor Northrop spent many years in private practice concentrating on juvenile defense work.
-He has been involved with the National Juvenile Defender Center (NJDC) since its inception, and has served as a consultant for NJDC assessments of statewide juvenile defender systems in Louisiana, Ohio, Illinois, South Carolina, Maine, Nebraska, West Virginia and Mississippi.
-He has also contributed to studies on juvenile justice such as The Children Left Behind (American Bar Association, 2001), Troubled Kids, Troubled Courts (New England Juvenile Defender Center, 2003) and Illinois: An Assessment of Access to Counsel and Quality of Representation in Delinquency Proceedings (NJDC, 2007).
+Prior to joining Maine Law, Professor Northrop spent many years in private practice concentrating on juvenile defense work.
+He has been involved with the National Juvenile Defender Center (NJDC) since its inception, and has served as a consultant for NJDC assessments of statewide juvenile defender systems in a number of states including Louisiana, Ohio, Illinois, Maine, West Virginia and Mississippi.